 In the Yiddish language, there are hundreds of Jewish slang words.
-The advent of Jewish slang words has only become a recent occurrence because many of the old-school, devout Jews believe that it is a sin to use slang mixed with the Hebrew or Yiddish language, the language of God.
+The advent of Jewish slang words has only become a recent occurrence because many of the old-school, devout Jews believe that it is a sin to use slang mixed with the Hebrew language, the language of God.
 For this reason, most of the slang words used today are imported from other foreign languages.
 Most of the slang comes directly from the Israeli, Arabic and English languages.

-With the advent of the Internet, you can run an easy web search on almost any search engine for “Jewish slang words” and come up with millions of web sites that touch on the topic.
+With the advent of the Internet, you can run an easy web search on almost any search engine for “Jewish or Yiddish slang words” and come up with millions of web sites that touch on the topic.
 From just a few of those sites, here is a short list for you to enjoy.
 Be a Mensch and learn them all!

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!

 People will see it as Author Name with your public word lists.